Charles Rodman Campbell: Trial

 During the trial, Campbell's attorneys argued that he could not be charged with rape, since the wound in Renae Wicklund's vagina was a post-mortem injury that had not bled.
 Snohomish County Coroner Dr. Clayton Haberman, who performed the autopsies, pointed out that brain death does not occur until a few minutes after circulation ceases, and she could technically have still been alive when the assault happened, but it may just as easily have been hours later.
 He also noted that Shannah lost so much blood that it was difficult to collect a sample from her.
 Judge Dennis Britt thus ordered the jury to disregard the rape allegations.
 The defense also protested the prosecution's decision to display graphic autopsy photos of the Wicklunds and Barbara Hendrickson.
 Judge Britt allowed this, but said that the jurors could decide for themselves whether they wanted to see their blood-splattered clothing.

 Because the only living witness to the murders would not speak of or recount what happened, investigators had to roughly piece together the sequence of events on April 14.
 Renae Wicklund had obviously been attacked first.
 Shannah was found lying in the bedroom next to her, and it was believed that Campbell may have shown the girl her mother's lifeless body prior to slitting her throat.
 They were probably both dead by the time Barbara Hendrickson entered the home.
 Knocked-over furniture in the living room indicated that she could have run into Campbell and attempted to flee, but was caught.
 The bodies were all positioned in such a way that "the effect seems to have been to intentionally shock whoever came across them".

 On November 26, 1982, Campbell was convicted of the three murders of Renae Wicklund, Shannah Wicklund, and Barbara Hendrickson.
-On December 17, 1982, he was sentenced to death.
+On December 17, 1982, he was condemned to death.